 The Landscape Painting through the ages

-In Rome is the Santa Cecilia in Trastevere, a church built in the fifth century that has undergone many changes (or "updates") over its long existence.
-The mosaic in the apse, at the very back centre of the building, is mostly original.
-We see Christ in the centre, just a bit taller than the figures around him.
-Five of these figures are saints, and the setting in which they stand is paradise or Garden of Eden.
+In Rome, the Santa Cecilia in Trastevere is located, a church built in the fifth century that has undergone many alterations (or 'updates') in its long existence.
+The mosaic in the apse, at the very back in the center of the building, is largely original.
+We see Christ in the middle, slightly larger than the figures around him.
+Five of these figures are saints, and the environment in which they stand is Paradise, or Garden of Eden.

-Interpreting the afterlife as a garden was already typical before the emergence of Christianity.
-Art that depicts paradise is, therefore, excellent for the representation of landscape art.
-The mosaic artist in the Santa Cecilia in Trastevere shows the garden through green grass with flowers and the two palm trees on either side.
-The medium, which uses small stones, is, of course, poorly suited for the representation of a landscape.
-Yet, there appears to be little attention for this genre in medieval art.
-It is only at the end of this period that the awareness of artists grows for this.
+Interpreting the afterlife as a garden was already common before the emergence of Christianity.
+Art that depicts paradise lends itself perfectly to the display of landscape art.
+The artist of the mosaic in the Santa Cecilia in Transtevere depicts the garden through green grass with flowers, and through the two palm trees on either side.
+The medium, which uses small stones, is of course not suitable for depicting a landscape.
+Yet there appears to be little attention for this genre in medieval art, and it is only at the end of this period that the attention of artists increases.

-Verhalen van de passie Scéne 6: Ondraaglijke pijn in de tuin, (1309) Duccio di Buoninsegna.
-Tempera op hout, 51cm x 76 cm.
+Stories of the Passion Scene 6: Agony in the Garden, (1309) Duccio di Buoninsegna.
+Tempera on wood, 51cm x 76 cm.
 Museo dell'Opera del Duomo, Siena.
-Italië.
+Italy.

-Apart from exceptions, such as the Utrecht Psalter, we can see the first examples of attention to detail of nature from the fourteenth century.
+Barring exceptions, such as the Utrecht Psalter, the first examples of attention to a detailed environment can be seen from the fourteenth century.
 Tuscan old masters such as Duccio di Buoninsegna and Giotto di Bondone pay attention to the environment in which they place their figures.
 Rocks, trees, plants, grass, flowers.
 Suddenly saints start moving in a real space.
 As a result, from the "real" aspect of their painting, saints become more human.
 This development is not only visible in Tuscany.
-In The Enchanted Garden from the book Le Dit du Lion, the French Guillaume de Machaut almost exclusively depicts nature.
-These are some of the first landscapes in Western art history and can be seen as a precursor to later developments.
+The French Guillaume de Machaut depicts almost only nature in The Enchanted Garden from the book Le Dit du Lion.
+This is one of the first landscapes in Western art history and can be seen as a harbinger of later developments.

 Landscape Paintings: Jumping to the 15th Century